 Whether you want to stop drinking completely or just cut back, there’s a treatment option you may have not considered: medication.
-There are several drugs that doctors can prescribe to treat alcohol addiction.
+There are several prescription drugs that can help treat alcohol addiction.
 Luckily, these options don’t require abstinence and can be highly effective.
 In this post, we’re focusing on how baclofen can help reduce cravings and why it’s the best option for people with liver disease.

 What Is Alcohol Addiction?

 People who have an addiction to alcohol—also called alcoholism or alcohol use disorder—depend on alcohol and physically crave it.
 Some people drink around the clock, while others go through binging periods.
-People that rely on alcohol typically:
+People struggling with alcohol abuse typically:

 - Find it difficult to stay sober

 - Find it difficult to control or slow their drinking

 - Think or worry about their next drink